 The very last obstacle was a barbed wire crawl through a very long stretch of mud.
 It was like trying to make my way through peanut butter.
 Or you know when you have those dreams where you’re running but don’t really get anywhere?
 Like that.
 Every inch was a struggle.
 And then we all got to cross the finish line and rinse off in the lake.
 As usual, there was mud everywhere, and then it was time to change and grab a beer (the first one is complementary with finishing the race, as well as a t-shirt and medal).
 Because my phone was packaged with my clean gear, I didn’t snag a muddy pic before we were cleaned off (my advice – pack something loose and comfy, and something you don’t mind getting mud on; no matter what, you’ll won’t get everything off before you change).
 Oh well – I’m still a savage anyway!

 I have barbed wire scratches, injuries from landing on rocks, and bruises from hoisting myself over walls.
 Rolling out of bed has been a chore for the last two days.
-So has laughing, putting a cup of coffee to my lips, crossing my legs, etc. And holy hell, going down stairs.
+So has laughing, putting a cup of coffee to my lips, crossing my legs, etc. And holy crap, going down stairs.
 Wow.
 Ow.
 Hobbling down them is more like it!
-As you can imagine, not much in terms of DIY was done after putting my muscles through this kind of torture, but I have big plans for this week!
+As you can imagine, not much in terms of DIY was done after putting my muscles through this kind of miserable, but I have big plans for this week!

 P.S.
 I am totally doing it again next year.